nginxinc/nginx-service-mesh/docs/content/tutorials/kic/ingress-walkthrough.md

 ---
-title: "Expose an Application with NGINX Plus Ingress Controller"
+title: "Expose an Application with NGINX Ingress Controller"
-description: "This topic provides a walkthrough of deploying NGINX Plus Ingress Controller for Kubernetes to expose an application within NGINX Service Mesh."
+description: "This topic provides a walkthrough of deploying NGINX Ingress Controller for Kubernetes to expose an application within NGINX Service Mesh."
 weight: 220
 categories: ["tutorials"]
 toc: true